01231/time-travellers/README.md

 ### How can I get the governance tokens (TTT)?

 The easiest way is to buy some of our tokens on [Uniswap](https://app.uniswap.org/#/swap?chain=rinkeby).
 We created a liquidity pool with 80% of the total governance tokens.
 All you need is some Rinkeby test Ether.
-Add this Token TODO: `0x1856055f5aCF2C9694038d238fA9293181690131` to the token list on Uniswap.
+Add this Token `0x1856055f5aCF2C9694038d238fA9293181690131` to the token list on Uniswap.

 ### How can I become part of Time Travellers DAO?